Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 user that a book has been successfully added using a "flash" message and redirects to the page on which to view the book.

+#### Edit A Book

+A user may edit a book in their collection when logged into the website.
+The user should navigate to the view page for the book that they would like to edit after logging in, and then press the "Edit" button.
+This will allow the user to edit their description and notes for a given book, on the same view page.
+After editing a book's description, the website will redirect to the same book view page, with the new, updated description shown.

+#### Remove A Book

+A user may remove a book in their collection when logged into the website.
+The user should navigate to the view page for the book that they would like to edit after logging in, and then press the "Delete" button.
+A confirmation window will appear asking if the user would really like to delete the book from their collection, and the options are "Ok" or "Cancel" - if the user selects "Ok", the book is deleted, and if they select "Cancel", the confirmation window disappears and nothing happens (i.e. the book is not removed).

 #### Logout

 Logout is one of the easiest actions to take using this app - a user who is